 <You don't take baths?>

 The confusion in Thais' voice was enough to trick Glaw into looking at her again, only to be met with a teasing grin. <What?
 No- I mean yes- I mean of course my people take baths!
 Not us soldiers so much, though.
 We mostly have...> Frowning, Glaw searched for a good translation. <Eh, indoor waterfalls?>

 <Be quiet for a moment and lean your head back,> Lykos cut in, bringing the knife up to rest by Glaw's foam coated cheek. <I don't want to risk cutting your ears off.>

 That visual was far too close to the visions of torture Glaw had been entertaining the first hours of his imprisonment, so all he could do in reply was whimper and keep very, very still.
 Neither Lykos nor Thais commented on this.

 Lykos' hand was steady and Glaw soon found himself drifting off, like he would in the seat of any barbershop back in Trade.
 The skirt kept floating up around him, but other than that he was oddly comfortable.

-Sadly, it seemed the warm water was doing nothing to sooth his growing nausea.
+Sadly, it seemed the warm water was doing nothing to soothe his growing nausea.
 In fact, he was starting to feel worse.
-With every scrape of Lykos' knife a new memory of home floated to the surface of his mind, accompanied by a very real stab of pain.
+With every scrape of Lykos' knife, a new memory of home floated to the surface of his mind, accompanied by a very real stab of pain.
 It felt much like the cramps you got from food poisoning.
-Hopefully the urge to vomit wouldn't join in.
+Hopefully, the urge to vomit wouldn't join in.

 Gradually everything before his eyes went black.
 It stayed dark for no more than a few seconds, but when he opened his eyes again the ceiling looked different; much closer and much darker.